arikrupnik/ardupilot_wiki/plane/source/docs/automatic-tuning-with-autotune.rst

 So in the roll direction you should first command a hard right turn with the aileron stick, then shortly afterwards push the aileron stick hard the other way to command a hard left turn.
+Move the stick to its limit, and move it there quickly.
 Note that you do not need to wait for the plane to bank over all the way after each stick movement.
 After about 2 seconds of stick movement in one direction you can reverse the stick quickly.The plane will steer hard right, then hard left as you